sbahrin3/congkak-game/README.md

 # congkak-game

-## Traditional Congkak Board Game of the Malay Archipelago
+## About Congkak

+A Traditional Congkak Board Game of the Malay Archipelago.
 This game uses a board that has 7 holes at each sides called 'village' which totaled to 14 holes, and 2 larger holes at both ends called 'home'.

 The Congkak game can only be played by two players at a time.
 The players will sit oppsite of each other and the holes will be filled with 7 seeds in each except the two larger holes which contains no seeds.
 Each player will start the play simultaneously.